getmimo/coding-challenge/mobile-challenge.md

-# Mimo Mobile Coding Challenge
+# Mimo Take-home Assignment (Mobile)

+## Welcome!

+To give you an idea of how some of the work as mobile engineering team member will look and help us get an impression of how you might approach these tasks, we've put together a take-home assignment.
+We’re doing this asynchronously because we know that, despite our best efforts to create a laid-back atmosphere, live coding interviews can be stressful and results may not be representative of your work.
+We believe going through the assignment at your own pace is a more natural way to achieve this goal.
+We know that completing the assignment will require some time investment and we really appreciate you taking this time.
+We believe this is a win-win situation and we wouldn't ask you if we didn't already think you're a great fit for the role.

-The goal of this challenge is to create an extremely simplified version of the Mimo app that can retrieve some very basic lessons from a server and display them.
+The objective of this take-home assignment is to create a simplified version of the Mimo app that can retrieve a simplified version of our coding lessons from a server and display them.

+Fingers crossed!

 ## Implementation

-- While you can write the challenge any way you want, we use Reactive Extensions + MVVM to build our apps at Mimo, so if you know those technologies, it would make sense to apply them in this challenge
+- While you can write the challenge any way you want, we use Reactive Extensions + MVVM to build our apps at Mimo, so if you know those technologies, it would make sense to apply them in this challenge.
-- You won't be judged on the visual design at all, the only metric is your code.
+- We'll only evaluate your submission based on your code - there's no need to worry about the visual design
-- Part of this coding challenge is to read the documentation for the APIs provided to you.
+- Part of this coding challenge is to read the documentation for the APIs we provide.
 - Use Git to track your changes and upload your Git repo either on [GitHub](https://github.com) or [Bitbucket](https://bitbucket.com) to share it with us.

 ## Goal